Liutaio Mottola Stringed Instrument Design

 Ipomoea Acoustic Guitar

 The Ipomoea is a modern small bodied steel string acoustic guitar.
-It features a small body (15" across the lower bout) with a pinless bridge and a soundhole offset into the upper bout.
+It features an OM size body (15" across the lower bout) with a pinless bridge and a soundhole offset into the upper bout.
 The guitar has a fully removable bolt-on neck and a Florentine cutaway.
 The top features a simplified "A" bracing pattern, as found in the Tinozza acoustic bass guitar and originally borrowed from the very nice line of instruments from Tacoma.
-Combined, these features yield a comfortable instrument with good volume, even tone, and a very modern look and feel.
+Combined, these features yield a comfortable instrument with good volume; an even, mellow, jazzy tone; and a very modern look and feel.

 Design goals for this instrument include good tone and volume, ease of maintenance, and somewhat simplified construction.
 I also wanted to design an instrument that could produce world class tone when built by a knowledgeable luthier but that would not be too formidable a project for the lutherie beginner.
 The simplified bracing and bolt-on neck do help to make this a more straight forward construction project.
 And the size of the instrument and the bracing pattern yield very good tone and acoustic volume.